 These Air Fryer Teriyaki Chicken Wings are finger-licking good!
 Crispy wings with a rich sesame honey teriyaki sauce fit any occasion.
 Cooked in an air fryer or baked in the oven, wings with homemade teriyaki sauce are always popular.

 Party food, finger food, appetizers, or for a simple dinner, these Teriyaki Chicken Wings fit any occasion.
-Cooked to perfection in an air fryer or baked in the oven, these Japanese wings are crispy on the outside but tender and juicy inside.
+Cooked to perfection in an air fryer or baked in the oven, these Japanese chicken wings are crispy on the outside but tender and juicy inside.

 And when they're tossed with a tangy homemade teriyaki wing sauce, you know they're going to disappear quickly!